TwilioDevEd/marketing-notifications-rails/README.md

 This project is built using [Ruby on Rails](http://rubyonrails.org/) Framework.

-1. First clone this repository and `cd` into it
+1. First clone this repository and `cd` into it.

    ```
    $ git clone git@github.com:TwilioDevEd/marketing-notifications-rails.git